frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 Stupid.

 He remembered how he’d done it in the predawn hours, foolish and fevered from insomnia.
 Too proud to leave well enough alone, too tired to try gently.
 He’d dropped his walking stick under the chest and levered it an inch at a time, breath hitching all the while.
 Cleverness, he reminded himself, was often late to arrive.
-Folly?
-Folly rarely missed an invitation.
+Folly on the other hand?
+Well, folly rarely missed an invitation.

 Then the trapdoor.
 The cellar yawning beneath.
 A dark windless place meant for secrets.
 He’d opened it with both hands and let the chest drop.
 Just like that.
 A clean, heavy fall.